luk4dumbadz3/stock-alerts/README.md

 A straightforward Python script that monitors Apple (AAPL) stock price and fetches relevant news when significant changes occur.

+## Test
+This is a test commit to verify GitHub connection.

 ## Features

 - Fetches daily stock prices from Alpha Vantage API